-applications can clearly demonstrate that woodland grazing, in a SSSI/Natura designated woodland not currently achieving 'favourable' condition, will help towards bringing 100 per cent of the feature into 'favourable' condition and is identified by Forestry Commission Scotland and Scottish Natural Heritage as a priority.
-Contact your local conservancy office to confirm your application meets this requirement How to claim You should only submit a capital claim once we have approved your completed plan.
-You cannot make a claim for an area that exceeds that agreed in your contract.
-You must claim for the areas as detailed in your schedule of works, for example you cannot make an interim claim for part of the area shown on a single line of your schedule of works.
-You must claim your capital items on the Forestry Grant Scheme manual Standard Costs Capital Items Claim Form once you have satisfactorily completed the work.
-Claim forms and guidance are available on the Claims and payments page.
-Technical guidance - UK Forestry Standard - Native Woodland Survey of Scotland - Woodland Grazing Toolbox Recent changes Section Change Previous text New text How to claim Guidance expanded.
+applications can clearly demonstrate that woodland grazing, in a SSSI/Natura designated

+woodland not currently achieving 'favourable' condition, will help towards bringing 100 per cent of

+the feature into 'favourable' condition and is identified by Scottish Forestry and Scottish Natural

+Heritage as a priority.
+Contact your local conservancy office to confirm your application meets this

+requirement

+How to claim

 You should only submit a capital claim once we have approved your completed plan.
-You should only submit a capital claim once we have approved your completed plan.

 You cannot make a claim for an area that exceeds that agreed in your contract.
 You must claim for the areas as detailed in your schedule of works, for example you cannot make an interim claim for part of the area shown on a single line of your schedule of works.
-You cannot make a claim for an area that exceeds that agreed in your contract.
-You must claim for the areas as detailed in your schedule of works, for example you cannot make an interim claim for part of the area shown on a single line of your schedule of works.

 You must claim your capital items on the Forestry Grant Scheme manual Standard Costs Capital Items Claim Form once you have satisfactorily completed the work.

 Claim forms and guidance are available on the Claims and payments page.

+Technical guidance

+- UK Forestry Standard

+- Native Woodland Survey of Scotland

+- Woodland Grazing Toolbox

+Recent changes

+Section Change

+Application eligibility criteria Clarification that permission must be sought from Scottish Natural Heritage for designated sites or national scenic areas.

+Previous versions

+Previous versions of this page

+Download guidance

-Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.
+Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.